See, since I missed a commercial break yesterday, folks, and everybody is now panicking.

 He was trying to protect the country.

-Yeah, that the Democrats of old, including JFK, if they were able to be brought back to life or brought back here in a UFO, they couldn't join today's Democratic Party.
+Yeah, the Democrats of old, including JFK, if they were able to be brought back to life or brought back here in a UFO, they couldn't join today's Democratic Party.

 It's too far.

-Uh he would wouldn't recognize the Democratic Party today.
+He wouldn't recognize the Democratic Party today.

-Well, these seems to be it seem to me to be the problem why I I'm like you yesterday.
+Well, these seem to me to be the problem.

 Not that they like being there, but they think we should stay there.

-Now like Nancy Pelosi yesterday.
+They were like Nancy Colossi yesterday.

-They pull us out of there.
+They pulled us out of there.

-That their their strategy in Iraq is cut and run.
+Their strategy in Iraq is cut and run.

-But those of you with children, uh, you know that one of the first lessons you try to teach them is finish what you start.
+But those of you with children, you know that one of the first lessons you try to teach them is finish what you start.

 Otherwise, don't start it.